tikv/tikv/CONTRIBUTING.md

 Commit changes made in response to review comments to the same branch on your fork.

 Very small PRs are easy to review.
 Very large PRs are very difficult to review.

+If you notice your feature is fixing multiple things, or the feature can be broken now, please try to split it into multiple PRs

 Thanks for your contributions!